-Studying modern languages at Emma Willard School allows students to commune with the world.
+Studying modern languages at Emma Willard School allows students to communicate with the world.

 French, Spanish and Chinese students dive deep into their chosen languages and cultures by speaking, writing and reading in their languages in class, at meal times and after school each day.
 They also use technology to travel regularly to the countries where their chosen languages are spoken.

 This work enhances the higher-level literature offerings in French and Spanish in which students study Marquez, Camus, Sartre, Voltaire and poetry from the 16th century to today.
 Emma offers a unique year-long level 5 Advanced Placement (AP) course, which stretches out beyond the usual semester to cover literature, culture and philosophy.